[ Subnet calculator | IP range calculator | Network planning tool ]

 Common CIDR ranges:

 What should I do with the IP range result?
-Use it for firewall allowlists, subnet planning, and cloud networking.
-Pair it with Reverse DNS and IP Lookup when investigating specific addresses.
+Use it for firewall allowlists (permitting specific IP ranges), subnet planning (designing network architecture), cloud networking (AWS VPC, Azure Virtual Network, GCP VPC configuration), access control lists (restricting service access), load balancer configuration, and IP whitelisting.
+Pair it with Reverse DNS and IP Lookup when investigating specific addresses within a range.